Amber-MD/cpptraj/README.md

 * Bzip2
 * Gzip

-For NetCDF trajectory output when processing trajectories in parallel, parallel NetCDF is also required (MPI build only).
+The following libraries are optional:

+* Parallel NetCDF (-mpi build only, for NetCDF trajectory output)
+* CUDA (-cuda build only)

 `./configure gnu` should be adequate to set up compilation for most systems.
-For systems without BLAS/LAPACK/ARPACK and/or NETCDF libraries installed, the `-amberlib` flag can be specified to use the ones already compiled in an AmberTools installation (`$AMBERHOME` must be set), e.g.
+For systems without BLAS/LAPACK/ARPACK and/or NetCDF libraries installed, the `-amberlib` flag can be specified to use the ones already compiled in an AmberTools installation (`$AMBERHOME` must be set), e.g.
 `./configure -amberlib gnu`.
 For multicore systems, the `-openmp` flag can